 Well, born a man I can never understand nor experience the power of creation.
+The menstruation myths we are here to know about undermine the very power of creation.
 I may be known to possess the hatred for destruction, which eventually destroys me.
 My accumulated karma from the beginningless past, across countless lifetimes, may not have been that good, that’s why in this birth I cannot feel the joy of being a woman.

 These big words of mine hold some truth if seen from the point of history and knowledge.
 If there were only women in this world, without any need for a man to reproduce then there would have been no world wars.
 No riots.
 No lynching.
 No genocides.
 No Hitler or Khilji.
 No killing in the name of survival of the fittest.